 Sometimes we may reflect an attitude or behavior of someone we are listening to or know.
 When we haven’t even established our own opinion of a person or situation, we may reflect like mirrors another person’s feelings before deciding our own.

 Have you ever been around someone who makes you feel depressed or nervous?
 Sometimes we don’t realize we are mirroring the sources of those emotions.
-Hopefully we are not mirroring them but we sense that they are troubled and help them.
+Hopefully we are not mirroring them but we sense that they are troubled and want to help them.

 But there are also the reflections of ourselves that we see in those around us.
 Do our friends reflect a loving, peaceful, enjoyable feeling or attitude when they are with us?
 I have a friend whose laughter makes me laugh even harder.
-How do others respond to or reflect your attitudes feelings or presence or do they deflect you?
+How do others respond to or reflect your attitudes feelings or presence or do they deflect them?

 I have been told that I give off a helping or healing light that makes some reflect positive and peaceful emotions or thoughts.
 People, even strangers, often feel comfortable with me and tell me about their lives or something that bothers them.
-Part of the “vibe” I give off comes from my 37 years as a nurse; plus I love people.
+Part of the “vibe” I give off comes from my 37 years as a nurse; plus, I love people.
 I like having this effect on others when I am in tune with myself.

 Once on a trip when I had two cats, I stopped to let them out of their carriers into the car.
 Soon it was time to go.
 They resisted getting back into the carriers.
 I had not slept well the night before; it was hot; and I got frustrated and spoke crossly to them.
 They began jumping back and forth from front to back seat, which I had never seen them do.
 They became hyperactive.